UMWEDU/umw-residencelife-sync/_pages/move-in-day-of.md

  	<li>Eagle Landing Front Desk (Building 18 on the campus map)</li>
 </ul>
 Or, if you prefer you can use social media including Facebook and Twitter between 8:00 a.m. and 5:00 p.m. to get your questions answered using <strong>#UMWMovein2018</strong>
+<h2>Meals</h2>
+Meals will be provided for all first-year students beginning Move-In day, August 22.
+For all first-year students arriving early for NEST, Orientation, etc., all meals have been arranged from the day you arrive and will continue until the meal plan begins.

+For those who are upperclassmen arriving early due to Sponsored Early Arrival, you will need to contact your Sponsor to see if they have arranged for meals.
+All other upperclassmen, meals will begin with dinner on Move-In Day (Saturday).

 &nbsp;